Emulate a Bluetooth keyboard with the Raspberry Pi

 Setting up the Pi

-You’ll need to connect a power cable, network cable, the Bluetooth dongle and a USB keyboard.
-You’ll also need to connect a screen for the initial configuration and can use SSH from then on.
-Alternatively, you could use a console-based environment on the screen.
-If you want to use the LXDE environment then you’ll need a screen and mouse.
-Raspbian will boot and a configuration menu will be displayed.
-Choose the option to expand the root file system, as we need to install quite a few extra packages.
-Once you’ve done that, select Finish and then Yes to reboot the device.
+To begin, connect a power cable, network cable, Bluetooth dongle, and USB keyboard to your Raspberry Pi.
+You’ll also need a screen for the initial setup and configuration.
+Once you’ve completed the initial setup, you can use SSH or a console-based environment to manage your device.
+If you prefer to use the LXDE environment, you’ll need a screen and mouse.
+During the boot process, Raspbian will display a configuration menu.
+Select the option to expand the root file system, as we require installing additional packages.
+Once you’ve done that, choose Finish and then confirm the reboot by selecting Yes.

 Step 02